What is a land management agency?

-- Your position was a term or temporary position in the competitive service.
+- Your job was a term or temporary job in the competitive service.

 - You worked for a land management agency for more than 24 months – it doesn’t have to be continuous, as long as there’s no break of two or more years.

-- You received acceptable performance ratings throughout your time-limited employment.
+- You received acceptable performance ratings throughout your term or temporary employment.

-- You did not leave your term or temporary position due to misconduct or performance.
+- You did not leave your job due to misconduct or performance.

-How do I know a job is open to the Land Management Workforce Flexibility Act?
+How do I know a job is open to the Land Management workforce?

 In the job announcement look for the This job is open to section.
 Look for the Land and base management icon: